 Here are some of the most commonly awarded compensatory damages that an injured individual might recover in a Nevada pedestrian accident case.

-If you were harmed in a pedestrian accident while visiting Nevada or going about your daily life as a resident, contact Benson & Bingham Accident Injury Lawyers at (702) 382-9797 or online for a free consultation to determine the best path forward given your circumstances.
+If you were harmed in a pedestrian accident while visiting Nevada or going about your daily life as a resident, contact Benson & Bingham Accident Injury Lawyers, LLC at (702) 382-9797 or online for a free consultation to determine the best path forward given your circumstances.